tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.
-Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions, and the value of this extension MUST match PaddedServerNameList.nonce.
+Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions with the "response_type" field set to "esni_accept" and the "nonce" field set to PaddedServerNameList.nonce.

+If the server sends a NewSessionTicket message, the ticket MUST be ignored by servers not negotiating ESNI, including servers which do not implement this specification.
+This may be implemented by adding a new field to the server session state which earlier implementations cannot parse.

 ## Split Mode Server Behavior {#backend-server-behavior}